Homicide crimes in Minnesota

 - Self-Defense and Defense-of-Another

 Your Murder Attorney prepares his client to mount the best defense possible.
-Since the consequences are severe, we must work the case.
-And Thomas Gallagher works to collect factual information, from police and from defense investigators.
+And since the consequences are severe, we must work the case.
+So Attorney Thomas Gallagher works to collect factual information, from police and from defense investigators.
 Then, he analyzes the known facts to find the best defense theory that fits the facts.

 The Search for the Truth

-In criminal homicide cases, Murder Attorney Thomas Gallagher works relentlessly to uncover the truth; and defend the liberty and name of the People he represents.
+In criminal homicide cases, Murder Attorney Thomas Gallagher works relentlessly to uncover the truth; and defend your liberty and your name.

 One of the jury’s challenges is the search for the truth.